Huertas97/Docker-Repo/README.md

 docker rm 1b4612355955
 ```

-Now, inside the folder where the `.env` file is located we build the image:
+Now, inside the folder where we have changed and the `.env` file is located we build the image:
 ```
 docker-compose --env-file .env up -d --build
 ```